gglooo/formHTR/README.md

 #### select ROIs

-Script `select_ROIs.py` is used to find and define locations of regions of interest (ROIs) in the given PDF.
+Find and define locations of regions of interest (ROIs) in the given PDF.

 Generally, it is possible to draw ROIs (rectangles) manually but also to detect them automatically.
 The coordinates of ROIs are stored in a JSON file.